Astragalus dactylocarpus

 Astragalus dactylocarpus is a species of milkvetch in the family Fabaceae.
 It is native to the Middle East and Central Asia.

 Description

 The petal color is yellow.
 The flowers are only hermaphrodites.
 The sporangia are homogeneous seeds-fruits.
 The alternate leaves are one leaf per node.
 The leaf margin is smooth.
 The stipules are there.
 It is most commonly found in the months of March, April, and May.
 It flowers in the months of January, February, and March.

-Astragalus dactylocarpus has two appected sub-species:
+The species has two accepted subspecies: